canonical/netplan/doc/netplan-yaml.md

 - **auto-config** (bool) – since **0.99**

-  > Specify whether to try and autoconfigure the modem by doing a lookup of
+  > Specify whether to try and auto-configure the modem by doing a lookup of
   > the carrier against the Mobile Broadband Provider database.
 This may not
   > work for all carriers.